AndroidCloned/KB16B-02/readme.md

 While asleep, the keymatrix is still "on" and can be woken up using any interaction (knob turn, keypress), however the action tied to that interation **will not execute** on first press.
 This means that you would need one tap to wake the pad up and then one tap on the key you want to use.
 This is done so that you know what layer you are on when you wake up the pad and don't accidentally hit the computer sleep macro or something because you didn have the layer's backlighting on.

 ## Mouse Jiggler
-The mouse jiggler is mostly intended to keep your machine from going to sleep, without needing to use something like "Awake" which I always forget to turn off.
+The mouse jiggler is mostly intended to keep your machine from going to sleep, without needing to use something like "Awake" or "Caffine", which I always forget to turn off.
 It does three things:
-1) it will move your mouse in a little square
+1) it will move your mouse around
-2) it will tap the ALT and CTRL keys
+2) it will tap the CTRL keys
-3) it will flash the keypad backlighting in a two frame pattern while this macro is active so you always know when its on
+3) it will flash the keypad backlighting to indicate its on

-This means that the host computer is getting two kinds of inputs, which should cover all your bases.
+This means that the host computer is getting two kinds of inputs (keys and mouse movement), which should cover all your bases.

 To break out of the macro, tap any key (similar to waking from sleep).
+You may want to tap the jiggler key to make sure you dont accidentally trigger something else

+There is also a limit imposed on how far the random wandering can stray from the starting point.
+You can increase or decrease this limit by changing the constant MAX_JIGGLE_DISTANCE, or disable this entirely by commenting out the call to `elastic_bias`.

 ## Driver Tweaks